 In addition to all that awesome content, we added a giant glossary of terms, unit summaries, and some advanced editing content, as well as a field guide that lets you take the best of the course with you on the road.
 It’s a downloadable, 47-page PDF filled with screenshots and tutorials to help you get the perfect picture when you’re away from the computer!

-This 33-lesson course is available for $49.99 per month for 4 months instead of one lump payment!
+This 33-lesson course is available for $33 per month for 3 months instead of one lump payment (which you can also do for $99)!
 Click here for that payment option.